Gathering and evaluating evidence from less obvious sources

 - After looking at the source what research could we undertake next?

-This is an image of a young couple dressed in fine clothes.
-Given the images are placed together in a folder, their surnames are matching and that there is a date given, it is probable that this is a photo taken on the occasion of their marriage.
+- This is an image of a young couple dressed in fine clothes.
+Given the images are placed together in a folder, their surnames are matching and that there is a date given, it is possible that this is a photo taken on the occasion of their marriage.

-This is a non-official source but there would be no likely reason for the couple to misrepresent themselves.
-We don’t know for sure this is a wedding photograph but the names, date and place given should be considered as reliable.
+- This is a non-official source but there would be no likely reason for the couple to misrepresent themselves.
+We don’t know for sure this is a wedding photograph but the names, date and place given should be considered as reliable in and of themselves.

 Photograph.
 Alma Blount HUNT and George R. HUNT 11 January 1925.
 Honolulu, Hawaii Territory, USA.
 H. Schultheis Photography.
 Private collection of Tahitia McCabe, Glasgow.

 Letter[HUNT], Alma (1899-1958).
 Letter from Alma HUNT at Shanghai, China to Anna, Paul and Marie BLOUNT at Arizona, USA. [ca. 1928-1930, letter is undated] Private collection of Tahitia McCabe, Glasgow, Scotland.

 Our purpose is to transform access to education.

 We offer a diverse selection of courses from leading universities and cultural institutions from around the world.
 These are delivered one step at a time, and are accessible on mobile, tablet and desktop, so you can fit learning around your life.

 We believe learning should be an enjoyable, social experience, so our courses offer the opportunity to discuss what you’re learning with others as you go, helping you make fresh discoveries and form new ideas.

 You can unlock new opportunities with unlimited access to hundreds of online short courses for a year by subscribing to our Unlimited package.
 Build your knowledge with top universities and organisations.